qmatteoq/CodePushSample/docs/Using Code Push in a React Native for Windows application.md

 ![](images/SolutionExplorer.png)

 In the previous image, **codepushsample** is the main application which acts as a React Native host (in this case it's based on C#, but it can be C++ as well), while **CodePush** is the SDK referenced by the main app.
-The next step is to change the implementation of the `OnLaunched` event, which takes care of initializing the app. **This is a very important step**: it won't be enough to add the code to initialize CodePush, but you have also to make the below changes in the initialization; otherwise, the application won't behave properly and, most of the times, launching it will result in an empty canvas, without any content.
+The next step is to change the implementation of the `OnLaunched` event, which takes care of initializing the app. **This is a very important step**: it won't be enough to add the code to initialize CodePush, but you have also to make the below changes in the initialization; otherwise, the application won't behave properly and, most of the times, launching it will result in a blank screen or a frozen app.

 If you have opted for an host application based on C# (so you have initialized React Native for Windows with the `--language cs` parameter), you will find the `OnLaunched` implementation in the `App.xaml.cs` file.
 You will have to replace it with the following code: